 In the proposal filed with the ICC today, the company is seeking approval to pass along federal tax savings to electric customers beginning this year.
 A similar proposal was filed last week on behalf of Ameren Illinois natural gas customers.

 “Under the new tax plan, Ameren Illinois’ effective tax rate will decrease by nearly 13%,” said Richard Mark, chairman and president, Ameren Illinois.
 “The plan we have filed with the ICC gives us the ability to expedite the return of these savings to our customers.”

 The Energy Infrastructure Modernization Act of 2011 provides a mechanism to return these savings to electric customers, but without filing the petition customers would have to wait until 2020 to receive the benefits.
 If approved by the ICC, Ameren Illinois customers will begin seeing these savings in March.

-Illinois American Water: As noted in this May 7, 2018 Business Wire excerpt:
+Illinois American Water: As noted in this May 7, 2018 American Water press release:

 The Federal Tax Cuts and Jobs Act decreased the corporate tax rate from 35 percent to 21 percent.
 On April 19, 2018, the Illinois Commerce Commission approved an order for Illinois utilities to pass savings from the national tax reform on to customers.

 Illinois American Water is returning about $10.8 million to customers over the next 11 months.
 Illinois American Water customers will see a credit on their May 2018 bill continuing through March 2019.
 After this initial 11-month timeframe, the credit amount will be reconciled and adjusted appropriately.
 The new credit amount will be communicated at that time.